naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Reference Resolution | (1920, 1080) | The reference resolution used when creating sprite assets (characters, backgrounds, etc).
+Reference Resolution | (1920, 1080) | The reference resolution is used to evaluate proper rendering dimensions, so that sprite assets (like backgrounds and characters) are correctly positioned on scene.
+As a rule of thumb, set this equal to the resolution of the background textures you make for the game.
 Initial Position | (0.0, 0.0, -10.0) | Initial world position of the camera.
-Background Color | RGBA(0.137, 0.122, 0.125, 1.000) | Color of the camera background layer.
-Render Texture | Null | When provided, the camera will render to the texture instead of screen.
+Custom Camera Prefab | Null | A prefab with a camera component to use for rendering.
+Will use a default one when not specified.
+In case you wish to set some camera properties (background color, FOV, HDR, etc) or add post-processing scripts, create a prefab with the desired camera setup and assign the prefab to this field.
+Use UI Camera | True | Whether to render the UI in a separate camera.
+This will allow to use individual configuration for the main and UI cameras and prevent post-processing (image) effects from affecting the UI at the cost of a slight rendering overhead.
+Custom UI Camera Prefab | Null | A prefab with a camera component to use for UI rendering.
+Will use a default one when not specified.
+Has no effect when `UseUICamera` is disabled
 Default Easing | Linear | Eeasing function to use by default for all the camera modifications (changing zoom, position, rotation, etc).
 Thumbnail Resolution | (240, 140) | The resolution in which thumbnails to preview game save slots will be captured.
 Hide UI In Thumbnails | False | Whether to ignore UI layer when capturing thumbnails.